 database The name of the database to add the vehicle model to.
-The database must already exist. identifier (Optional) A unique identifier for the model (maximum 254 bytes).
-If you do not set this parameter, Media Server generates an identifier automatically. imagedata (Set this or imagepath, but not both).
+The database must already exist.

+identifier (Optional) A unique identifier for the model (maximum 254 bytes).
+If you do not set this parameter, Media Server generates an identifier imagedata (Set this or imagepath, but not both).
 The training images to add.

 Files must be uploaded as multipart/form-data.
-For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 73. imagepath (Set this or imagedata, but not both).
+For more information about sending data to Media Server, see Send Data by Using a imagepath (Set this or imagedata, but not both).
 The paths of the training images to add.
-The paths must be absolute or relative to the Media Server executable file. imagelabels (Optional) A comma-separated list of labels.
+The paths must be absolute or relative to the Media imagelabels (Optional) A comma-separated list of labels.
 One label is associated with each image. (maximum 254 bytes for each label).
 The number of labels must match the number of images.
-If you do not set this parameter, Media Server generates labels automatically. metadata (Optional) A comma-separated list of metadata key-value pairs to add to the vehicle model.
-Separate keys from values using a colon (:).
-To include a comma or colon in a key name or value, you must enclose the key name or value in quotation marks (") and escape any quotation marks that occur within the string with a backslash (\). vehiclemake The vehicle manufacturer.
-You must set this to one of the makes returned by the action ListVehicleMakes, or Unknown.
+If you do not set this parameter, Media Server generates labels automatically.